top of page

 • Make it simple!

 • Don't BE a virtual magician.
-Be a magician that can perform under nearly any condition.
+Be a magician who can perform under nearly any condition.

 • Don't do too many card tricks.